claireg808/OVPRI_VDB/readme.md

 ### Launching the RAG system
 The model used (Llama-3-8b) requires access to be granted.
 Request this access on HuggingFace and create an access token.
 Store your HuggingFace access token in a file named '.hf_token'
-To run the LLM and launch the front end website, submit the script 'run_llm.sh':
+To run the LLM and launch the backend, submit the script 'run_llm.sh':
 > sbatch bash_scripts/run_llm.sh

+To launch the frontend:
+> cd frontend/chatbot
+> npm run dev

 On your local machine's terminal, open a port into Hickory:
-Note: This command will appear to hang, this is the expected behavior.
-Do not close the terminal window.
+Note: Do not close the terminal window.
-> ssh -N -L 8501:hickory:8501 your-vcu-username@hickory.cs.vcu.edu
+> ssh -L 5001:localhost:5000 your-vcu-username@hickory.cs.vcu.edu

-Access the website at the URL: http://0.0.0.0:8501
+Access the website at the URL: http://localhost:5173/